ic005k/Xplist/README.md

 ## Features include but are not limited to.

-* Simple, clean and easy-to-use human-computer interaction with refined, lightweight features and excellent performance
+* Lightweight and high performance

 * Open source, cross-platform (currently supports win, mac, linux)